 Talk to your child about their interests.
 While they may know what they like and dislike, they may not fully understand what their passions are.
-By talking to your child, you will also be able to intervene and find ways of helping them.
+By talking to your them, you will also be able to intervene and find ways of helping your child find their passion.

 Encourage Them to Get Involved in an Extracurricular Activity

 Extracurricular activities give children the opportunity to try new things.
 They can find hobbies that they enjoy and build skills which help them in their development.
 Skills such as problem solving and creative thinking.

 Career / Personality Test

 Tests like these can help children to learn about their passions and the careers that most suit them.
 They ask a number of personality-based questions to gauge the sort of person that they are and their motivations which are used to objectively provide answers.